-In spite of the fact that Thomas Pollock Anshutz experimented persistently with landscape painting, he was all the more outstanding for his portraiture, which won him various honors in the 1890s and 1900s.
+Even though Thomas Pollock Anshutz experimented persistently with landscape painting, he was all the more outstanding for his portraiture, which won him various honors in the 1890s and 1900s.

-Art Movement History: Realism
+Art Movement History: Realism.

-Artists Influencing Thomas Anshutz: Lemuel Wilmarth, Thomas Eakins
+Artists Influencing Thomas Anshutz: Lemuel Wilmarth, Thomas Eakins.

-He Traveled To France
+He Traveled To France.

-Painters Thomas Anshutz Influenced: Elizabeth Sparhawk-Jones, George Luks, Charles Demuth, John Sloan, Charles Sheeler, Everett Shinn, John Marin, William Glackens, Robert Henri
+Painters Thomas Anshutz Influenced: Elizabeth Sparhawk-Jones, George Luks, Charles Demuth, John Sloan, Charles Sheeler, Everett Shinn, John Marin, William Glackens, Robert Henri.